jtsampson/notes/java-8-features.md

 #### Filtering

-The `'filter()` allow us to pick a stream of elements that satisfy a predicate.
+The `'filter()` method allow us to pick a stream of elements that satisfy a predicate.
 ```java
 ArrayList<String> basket = new ArrayList<>();
 list.add("Apple");